Acts of repudiation

-Acts of repudiation (actos de repudio) is a term Cuban authorities use to refer to acts of violence and or humiliation towards critics of the government.
+Acts of repudiation (Spanish: actos de repudio) is a term Cuban authorities use to refer to acts of violence and or humiliation towards critics of the government.
 These acts occur when large groups of citizens verbally abuse, intimidate and sometimes physically assault and throw stones and other objects at the homes of Cubans who are considered counter-revolutionaries.
 Human rights groups suspect that these acts are often carried out in collusion with the security forces and sometimes involve the Committees for the Defence of the Revolution or the Rapid Response Brigades.
-The amount of violence in these acts has increased significantly since 2003.

 History

 Early origins

 The first instance of something similar to an act of repudiation occurred in 1949 where journalist Alberto Rubiera and other leftist students pelted Spanish poets with rotten food in an "act of repulsion".
 In the 1950s politicians and intellectuals of various political leanings would be pelted with eggs by their opponents.
 These acts of political opposition were still uncommon as the governments of Gerardo Machado and Fulgencio Batista more relied on assassinations and torture.

 One of the first "acts of repudiation" occurred at the anti-Castro newspaper offices of 'Diario de la Marina' in June 1959.
 Trucks full of Fidelistas circled the building and began insulting the workers at the newspaper.
 Journalist Luis Conte Agüero would flee Cuba after being publicly harassed by Fidelistas in 1959.
 In 1961 he would tour Latin America and give public speeches denouncing the Cuban Revolution only to be shouted down by Castro sympathizers in the audience.
 Before 1980 the government of Fidel Castro relied more on institutional purges and televised shootings rather than acts of repudiation to solidify political power.